-Jim Becker was appointed General Manager and Vice President of Sales and Marketing on May 18th, 2020.
-Reporting directly to the Executive Chairman of the Board of Company Directors, Jim manages the daily operations of the company and its aggressive come to market strategy.
+Jim Becker was appointed President December 2021.
+Reporting directly to PPEDM’s Board of Directors, Jim manages the company and its aggressive come to market strategy.

 Mr. Palleva is an Industrial Designer with over 30 years’ experience.
 He was formerly President of Nagy Design of Huntington Beach, California.
 Nagy Design was PPEDM’s alliance partner for the design and production of prototype SPEC-EDM tool heads and the E-Drill family of products.
 While at Nagy Design Bill oversaw all Perfect Point design projects.
 Bill provided product design, mechanical engineering, robotic engineering, electronic design, prototype development and systems integration services to both Fortune 500 corporations and technology startups for more than 20 years.

 Earlier in his career Bill was a designer focused on motorcycle and automotive products for companies including Honda, Suzuki and Harley Davidson.